 What is this medicine?

-PEMETREXED (PEM e TREX ed) is a chemotherapy drug.
-This medicine affects cells that are rapidly growing, such as cancer cells and cells in your mouth and stomach.
-It is usually used to treat lung cancers like non-small cell lung cancer and mesothelioma.
+PEMETREXED (PEM e TREX ed) is a chemotherapy drug used to treat lung cancers like non-small cell lung cancer and mesothelioma.
 It may also be used to treat other cancers.

 How should I use this medicine?